TrainWeb.org Facebook Page

 Map: DC 16 D 1 Topographic Maps

-pole CPL Though Washington Terminal was a Pennsylvania Railroad and B&O joint project, the latter had primary responsibility for signals, hence the plethora of B&O-style color-position light signals extant today even while CSX has already replaced most outside of the Terminal.
+pole CPL Though Washington Terminal was a Pennsylvania Railroad and B&O joint project, the latter had primary responsibility for signals, hence the plethora of B&O-style color-position light signals extant today even while CSX has already replaced most outside the Terminal.

 In the main photo I count at least a dozen dwarf signals, including the one at left mounted high to a platform lamp pole for better visibility.